Parking management in Three Rivers District

-The District Council will always try to maximise parking space on public roads when introducing a Zone, by placing bays wherever it is safe and legal to do so.
-Bays cannot be marked where parking would cause a risk or where parking would usually be illegal - for example, near junctions.
+The District Council will always try to maximise the number of parking bays on public roads when introducing a Zone, by placing bays wherever it is safe and legal to do so.
+Bays cannot be marked where parking would cause a risk or where parking would usually be illegal - for example, near junctions

 Controlled Parking Zones are shown by large street signs on both sides of the road at the entrance to each Zone, which reduces the clutter of new signs on every line and parking bay.
 While parking bays and yellow lines can be used outside of a CPZ, the purpose of a Zone is described in the legislation to be an area where it is not necessary to place a sign on every line for it to be enforceable, to reduce sign clutter.